Prince Henry Cliff Walk (Between Katoomba and Leura)

 At Scenic World, look out for the green signpost, which marks the starting point of the Prince Henry Cliff Walk.

-This is also the starting point of the Katoomba Falls round walk, which offers excellent views of the waterfall.
+This is also the starting point of the Katoomba Falls Round Walk, a family-friendly trail with several lookouts that offer views of the waterfall.

 Start of the Prince Henry cliff walk